nais/doc/docs/security/auth/azure-ad/configuration.md

 ## Spec

-See the complete specifiation in the [NAIS manifest](../../../nais-application/application.md#azureapplication).
+See the complete specification in the [NAIS manifest](../../../nais-application/application.md#azure).

 ## Getting started